KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 The 3-dots-menu on the right of each column of the dataset contains additional functionalities: for measures, for example, there is the possibility to specify thresholds.

-The threshold menu open a dialog where the user can customize marker color by value range: that's very useful when a user wants to immediately identify a marker by it's value.
+The threshold menu opens a dialog where the user can customize marker color by value range: that's very useful when a user wants to immediately identify a marker by it's value.

     .. figure:: media/image057.png